Oil rises on US fuel demand, extends rally

 “The market is being led up by gasoline inventory draws and good gasoline demand as we head into the end of the summer driving season,” said Andrew Lipow, president of Lipow Oil Associates in Houston.

-Over the last three sessions, both Brent and WTI have risen around 10pc.
+Over the last three sessions, both Brent and WTI have risen around 10%.
 The rally erased most a week-long slump triggered by a resurgence in COVID-19 cases.

 Price gains came after Mexican supply fell by more than 400,000 barrels per day following a fire on an oil platform.
 Mexico’s state oil firm said it expected to resume production by Aug.
 30.